Neural network representation of electronic structure from $ab$ $initio$ molecular dynamics: Neural Network Architecture

 \section{Neural Network Architecture}

-In an \textit{ab initio} molecular dynamics simulation, a trajectory of ion positions is generated at a discrete set of time points, $\bm{u}_i(t) = \br_i(t) - \bar{\br}_i$, where $\br_i(t)$ and $\bar{\br}_i$ are respectively the instantaneous and the reference ion positions.
+In an AIMD simulation, a trajectory of ion positions is generated at a discrete set of time points, $\bm{u}_i(t) = \br_i(t) - \bar{\br}_i$, where $\br_i(t)$ and $\bar{\br}_i$ are respectively the instantaneous and the reference ion positions.
 Periodic boundary conditions are imposed on the simulation box, such that the \textit{ab initio} eigenstates are Bloch functions.
-An \textit{ab initio} molecular dynamics yields a set of instantaneous electronic eigenstates for an ionic configuration $\br= \{\br_i\}$, with corresponding energy spectrum (bands) $\hat{\varepsilon}(\br) = \{\hat{\varepsilon}_{n\bk}\}$.
-The aim is then to use $\br$ and $\hat{\varepsilon}(\br)$ to train a neural network as a surrogate model for \textit{ab initio} calculation, through a tight-binding electronic Hamiltonian as a function of $\br$.
+An AIMD yields a set of instantaneous electronic eigenstates for an ionic configuration $\br= \{\br_i\}$, with corresponding energy spectrum (bands) $\hat{\varepsilon}(\br) = \{\hat{\varepsilon}_{n\bk}\}$.
+The aim is then to use $\br$ and $\hat{\varepsilon}(\br)$ to train a neural network as a surrogate model for the \textit{ab initio} electronic structure, through a tight-binding electronic Hamiltonian as a function of $\br$.

 where $V_{ij}(\br)$ $(i\neq j)$ is a hopping matrix element and $V_{ii}(\br)$ is the on-site energy.
 Assuming that there is only a single orbital on each ion for notational brevity, $i$ and $j$ are also site indices.